Massage Therapist Liability Insurance

 What is the best massage therapy liability insurance coverage?

 The best policies for massage therapists need to have generous, prudently-set coverage limits for the most common types of claims that befall the industry.
 General and professional liability claims are by far the most common types of claims filed with massage insurance providers.
 Most remaining claims are generally related to product liability.
 These areas should be well apportioned for, but not overly so, such that you’re paying for something you’ll never use.
-A good policy should also include additional protections as part of an encompassing risk management plan, such as stolen equipment coverage, rental premises damage coverage, and an identity protection plan.
-Our massage insurance policies include all of these additional protections all at one, flat rate.
+A good policy should also include additional protections as part of an encompassing risk management plan, such as an identity protection plan.
+Our bodywork insurance policies include all of these additional protections all at one, flat rate.

 Why are massage insurance coverage limits important?